-In my mind there is no more special day in sports than opening day in baseball.
 The smell of freshly cut emerald green grass delights the senses.
 The base lines are painstakingly and perfectly defined by a grounds crew that is committed to perfection on this day.
 Red, white, and blue bunting give the ball park a festive world series look.
-The players today act like little boys.
-This is the one day that these privileged athletes seem to forget they are millionaires and actually appear grateful that they are paid to play a little boy's and girl's game.
+The players on this day seem like little boys.
+This is the one day that these privileged athletes seem to forget they are millionaires and actually seem grateful that they are paid to play a little boy's and girl's game.
 Kids skip school and parents do not care because memories are being made for both of them.
-The hot dogs taste like gourmet food.
+The hots dogs taste like gourment food.
 Tacky souvenirs are treasures to be kept.
 The atmosphere is magic.
-It is opening day and every team has renewed hope.
+It is opening day and every team has hope.
 Each fan has dreams and they are hopefully or, perhaps hopelessly, optimistic.
 Last year's disappointments are gone and the hope of a new season dawns for fifty thousand fans in the park and thousands more across the city.
 The mood is upbeat and the expectations high.
 This is a new day and a new season.
 Old mistakes are forgotten.
 Past errors no longer important.
 Today is the annual renewal of the incredible marathon that is big league baseball.

-Opening day can be a metaphor for our relationship with Jesus.
-God's Word tells us that every day can be like opening day (Dave's Living Paraphrase).
+I longed for such a defining moment in my walk with Jesus.
+God's Word tells us that every day can be like opening day (Dave's paraphrase).
 There can be new hope.
-Yesterday's sins are forgotten when you accept the gift of Jesus on the cross.
-Every morning that I awaken and see the magic of a sunrise I have a new chance to be renewed and optimistic about the day.
+Yesterday's sins can be forgotten if you accept the gift of Jesus on the cross.
+Every morning that I awake and see the magic of a new sunrise I have a new chance to be renewed and optimistic about tomorrow.
 I don't have to wait a year to have a chance for renewal.
 Paul writes that every day has the potential for the spiritual magic of renewal and victory in Christ.

 As God's messenger, I give each of you this warning: Be honest in your estimate of yourselves, measuring your value by how much faith God has given you.
 Just as our bodies have many parts and each part has a special function, 5so it is with Christ's body.
 We are all parts of his one body, and each of us has different work to do.
 And since we are all one body in Christ, we belong to each other, and each of us needs all the others.